Azure/azure-sdk-for-java/PublishingEvents.md

 If you indeed need to target a specific partition, for instance because you must use a particular distribution strategy, you can send directly to the partition, but doing so requires an extra gesture so that you don't accidentally choose this option.
-To send to a partition you explicitly need to create a client object that is tued to the partition as shown below:
+To send to a partition you explicitly need to create a client object that is tied to the partition as shown below:

 ```Java
     EventHubClient ehClient = EventHubClient.createFromConnectionStringSync(str);